iamsuryasonar/webdev-notes/React.md

 });
 ```

-<span style="text-decoration:underline;">Parameters</span>

-render: The render function for your component.
-React calls this function with the props and ref that your component received from its parent.
+forwardRef takes a function component.
+React calls this function component with the props and ref that your component should receive from its parent.
 The JSX you return will be the output of your component.

-<span style="text-decoration:underline;">Returns</span>

 forwardRef returns a React component that you can render in JSX.
 Unlike React components defined as plain functions, a component returned by forwardRef is also able to receive a ref prop.

-Usage:
+**Usage:**

-<span style="text-decoration:underline;">Exposing a DOM node to the parent component :</span>
+Exposing a DOM node to the parent component :

 By default, each component’s DOM nodes are private.
 However, sometimes it’s useful to expose a DOM node to the parent—for example, to allow focusing it.
 To opt in, wrap your component definition into forwardRef():